StrangeRanger/bash-style-guide/README.md

 ### Semicolons

-Unless two commands/pieces of code are being placed on the same line, do not use semicolons where they are not needed.
+Do not use semicolons where they are not needed.

 ``` bash
 ## Wrong